The International Mesothelioma Program at The Brigham and Women’s Hospital

 IMP offers various options to treat mesothelioma, including multiple treatments.
 The program continues to make strides in new growth control methods and other biological discoveries.
 Researchers and medical professionals at IMP constantly search for ways to improve approaches to a mesothelioma diagnosis, treatments, and better outcomes.

 Previous and current clinical trials take place at the Brigham and Women’s Hospital, with over 150 staffed researchers.
 IMP clinical trials study possible treatment options for mesothelioma and other cancers.
 In partnership with the Dana-Farber Cancer Institute, IMP is currently enrolling for various clinical studies, including:

-DuRvalumab (MEDI4736) with chemotherapy as first-line treatment in advanced pleural Mesothelioma – A phase 3 Randomised trial
+DuRvalumab (MEDI4736) with chemotherapy – Phase 3 Randomized trial

 Patients with pleural mesothelioma who are not eligible for surgery as a first-line treatment will receive chemotherapy of cisplatin or carboplatin and pemetrexed.
 Two-thirds of the participants will randomly be assigned to receive durvalumab, an antibody that blocks PD-L1.
 Research indicates the treatment can slow tumor growth and shrink tumors.
 Researchers hope the treatment combination will improve overall survival in mesothelioma patients.